Educational Resources at the Alexandria Archaeology Museum

 Read our 2019 Summer Camp Newsletter.

-Internship opportunities (unpaid) are available on a limited basis to students who will receive credit through their colleges or universities, or students who have graduated no more than twelve months before the application deadline.
+Internship opportunities are available on a limited basis to students who will receive credit through their colleges or universities, or students who have graduated no more than twelve months before the application deadline.
+Students usually come from departments of Anthropology, American Studies, Historic Preservation, Public History, Museum Studies and Museum Education.
 It is the responsibility of each student to make the arrangements to meet their program requirements to receive this credit.
-Students usually come from departments of Anthropology, American Studies, Historic Preservation, History, Museum Studies and Museum Education.
+For unpaid internships, priority will be given to students seeking credit.
+Paid internships are limited and will be listed separately below when available.

 Interns are selected based on the availability of projects and staff supervisors.
 If your interests and experience meet current Alexandria Archaeology needs, we will reach out to you for an in-person or virtual interview.